ChorusOne/liquid-staking/README.md

 - Brian Fabian Crain - Founder/CEO - Brian will prepare the executive summary
 - Meher Roy - Founder/CTO - Meher will be participate in the community calls, forum discussions etc.

-If you'd like to join the initiative please contact us as brendan@chorus.one.
+If you'd like to join the initiative please contact us as brendan@chorus.one or through the [Chorus One website](https://chorus.one)